 I am considering making a JSON parsing and generating command line tool.
 Started with looking around a bit.
 Below is a list of existing JSON command line tools.
-Numbers are [GitHub stars] at the time of writing this post. (… contributed by …) means that this post was updated with the item.
+Numbers are [GitHub stars] at the time of adding the entry.

 - jq – filter, extract, modify and output JSON or text using DSL